matchadaisuke/EnhancifyShortcut/README.md

-# Shortcut for Revancify-Xisr
+# Shortcut for Enhancify

-Simple shortcut to get started with Revancify-Xisr.
+Simple shortcut to get started with Enhancify.

 Supported only on Android 8.0+.